 Areas of Research Supervision

 I welcome enquiries about supervising research in, or related to, any aspect of public law.
-If you are considering research in these areas then—however advanced your thoughts on a project, or undertaking research more generally, are—I would be happy to consult.
+If you are considering research in these areas then I would be happy to consult.

 Recent Invited Papers and Keynotes

-- (with Robert Thomas) ‘Tribunals and Administrative Review in UK Administrative Law’ (2017) WG Hart Workshop: Law, Society and Administration in a Changing World, Institute of Advanced Legal Studies (forthcoming)
+- ‘Tribunals and Administrative Review in UK Administrative Law’ (2017) WG Hart Workshop: Law, Society and Administration in a Changing World, Institute of Advanced Legal Studies (with Robert Thomas)

 - ‘Fundamental Institutional Concepts of Administrative Justice’ (2017) Public Law Discussion Group, University of Oxford